rammpeter/jarbler/README.md

 # Jarbler
 Pack a Ruby application into an executable jar file.

-Jarbler allows you to create an self executing Java jar file containing your Ruby application.
+Jarbler allows you to create an self executing Java jar file containing your Ruby application and all its Gem dependencies.

 This tool is inspired by the widely used jRuby runner Warbler.
 In contrast to Warbler no Java servlet container is needed for execution.
-Instead the configured executable is executed using the jRuby runtime jars.
+Instead the configured Ruby program is directly executed inside the JVM using the jRuby runtime jars.

 ## Installation